I recently applied for the American Express Gold card because it was offering a whopping 90k sign-up bonus.

 Donate to charity via JustGiving – $630.00

 Notice how few of the redemption options provide a one cent per point valuation.
 Kind of weak.

 With Chase Ultimate Rewards you can get cash for points at a 1:1 ratio, whereas with Amex it’s not even an option.

 It’s also important to look at all your options.
-For example, using points for Airbnb will give you 0.7 cents per point value, but you can buy Airbnb gift cards for one cent per point.
+For example, using points for an Amex gift card will give you 0.5 cents per point value, but you can cover your charges at 0.6 cents per points, after the fact.

-At the end of the day, if you aren’t using Membership Rewards points for travel or for travel partners, or for Uber or a taxi in NYC, you’re probably not going to get even one cent per point.
+At the end of the day, if you aren’t using Membership Rewards points for airfare or for transfers to travel partners (or perhaps a taxi in NYC), you’re probably not getting even 1 cent per point.